New York plan puts spotlight on graying of U.S. prison population

 In New York state, the overall prison population fell 17 percent from 2007 through 2016 to about 52,000, according to a report last year by the New York State Comptroller.
 At the same time, the number of inmates aged 50 or higher rose by 46 percent, to more than 10,000.
 The report does not cite specific figures for the cost of healthcare for older inmates, but overall healthcare expenses for the state’s prison population in 2015-2016 were 20 percent higher than three years earlier.

 Prison accelerates the aging process - research shows that inmates often are 10 years older from a physiological standpoint than their actual ages.
 And they get sicker at earlier ages than the general population, with higher overall rates of cognitive impairment and dementia, in particular.
-The Supreme Court last week agreed to hear the case of an Alabama inmate on death row who suffers from dementia and can no longer recall the crime or murder conviction that sent him there.

-Older inmates get sicker at earlier ages than the general population, researchers report, with higher overall rates of cognitive impairment and dementia, in particular.
 The Supreme Court last week agreed to hear the case of an Alabama inmate on death row who suffers from dementia and can no longer recall the crime or murder conviction that sent him there. (reut.rs/2oPr1JH).

 Just as difficult are the questions about how to provide housing, healthcare and even a basic income to elderly prisoners upon release.
 In New York state, many ex-offenders wind up in homeless shelters or on the streets.
 Very often, they do not have sufficient working history to qualify for Medicare or Social Security - and those still on parole are not eligible for Medicare.